SoftUni-Internal/interactive-content/EN/05-Client-Side-Rendering/00-Lesson-Introduction.md

 - Angular
 - Vue
 - Handlebars
-- lit-html
+- Lit-html
 - Web Components

 **4. Overview of lit-html**

 - How to install and use lit-html
 - Syntax overview
-  - tagged templates
+  * tagged templates
-  - attribute and property bindings
+  * attribute and property bindings
-  - handling events
+  * handling events
-  - conditional statements
+  * conditional statements

 [/slide]